From concept to community

 .

-Generally, the card sort confirmed the think-aloud prioritization, with two notable exceptions.
+Generally, the card sort confirmed the think-aloud prioritization, with one exception

 5. Distance